 From the sand trails of the beach, you only see the ocean.
 From Sealife Busan Aquarium, however, you see many different sea creatures including but not limited to sharks, jellyfish, fish, and stingrays.
 Sealife Busan Aquarium has a myriad of different species of each kind of under the sea living creatures, each one making its mark on visitors old and young.
 You can even catch your favorite sea creature putting on a performance for you!

-The entrance fees are on the heftier side, but the size and thoroughness of the aquarium makes it all worth it!
+The entrance fees are on the heftier side, but the size and thoroughness of the aquarium make it all worth it!

 - Adult (13 and older): ₩29,000